fbpx

 I look forward to continuing to work promoting and marketing this inspiring community and seeking new markets to attract visitors, and entrepreneurs to this beautiful area.
 The natural beauty of Valemount, the friendly folk who call this place home and the vast amount of trails, and outdoor activities are the quintessential ingredients to living a happy, and fulfilling career & lifestyle.
 Come visit Valemount, and be welcomed maybe you too will be welcomed to your new home!

-Valemount offers exceptional variety with its pristine flow trails, a unique jump line, gorgeous rock work, challenging wooden features, and the odd technical hand built trail.
-Guaranteed, you will be leaving saying, “I wish I had more time.”
+Valemount delivers exceptional variety: pristine flow trails, a standout jump line, beautiful rock work, challenging wooden features, and the occasional technical, hand-built trail.
+No matter your skill level, one thing is guaranteed—you’ll be heading home thinking, “I wish I had more time.”

 For approximately three weeks a year, driven by instinct, Chinook and Sockeye salmon travel through different water passages in our community.
 By the time they reach the Swift Creek and Fraser River, where you can view them locally, they have already travelled over 1,300 kilometres.